 A small animal rescue will also educate you on things you might not know about caring for a particular species.
 For example, most pet store cages are too small for animals like guinea pigs and rabbits, and they need hay and vegetables to stay healthy.
 A reputable rescue makes sure you have all the knowledge you need when you adopt your new pet.

 03 of 04

 You might be surprised to learn that animal shelters and animal control facilities often get in pocket pets.
-Exasperated pet owners often does not know what to do with his chinchilla, ferret, or guinea pig but remembers that the humane society has a shelter in town, so heads over and drops off the animal.
+Exasperated pet owners often do not know what to do with his chinchilla, ferret, or guinea pig but remember that the humane society has a shelter in town, so they head over and drop off the animal.

 You potentially save an animal from being euthanized when you adopt from a shelter since most have limited space and too many pets being dropped off.

 Educate yourself about the species you wish to adopt if you opt for a shelter animal.
 Shelters are used to cats and dogs, but many have little knowledge about pocket pets.

 04 of 04